gbv/ssso/ssso.md

 SSSO also defines the class [ServiceLimitation] and the properties [limits], [limitedBy], [delay], and [queue] to express limitations of services.

-## Service types and times
+## Service types

-This ontology does not make any assumptions about types of services.
+SSSO does not make any assumptions about types of services.
 To define service types, define a subclass of [ServiceEvent].
-The class [TimeTravel] is included in SSSO as artifical example of a service type.
+The class [TimeTravel] is included in SSSO as toy example of an artificial service type.
+See the [Document Service Ontology](http://gbv.github.com/dso) (DSO) for more practical examples of service types based on SSSO.

+## Service times

-SSSO does neither define (yet another) set of properties to relate a service event to the time when it started and/or ended.
+SSSO does not define (yet another) set of properties to relate a service event to the time when it started and/or ended.
 To express such times, one should better use existing properties from related ontologies, such as:

 * [schema:startDate] and [schema:endDate]
 * [prov:startedAtTime](#) and [prov:endedAtTime](#)